Priyanka2503/capstone-project/README.md

 # Heart Failure Prediction with MICROSOFT AZURE

- In this project, I will be creating two models: one using Automated ML one customized model whose hyperparameters are tuned using HyperDrive for predicting death event of a patient.I had compared the performance of both the models and deploy the best performing model.
+In this project, I will be creating two models:one using Automated ML one customized model whose hyperparameters are tuned using HyperDrive for predicting death event of a patient.I had compared the performance of both the models and deploy the best performing model.

  ## Project Workflow